aplteam/MarkAPL/Docs/MarkAPL.md

 #### In-line mark up

+<<SubTOC>>

 First of all, all in-line mark up does **not** touch code, be it in-line code or a code block.

 In-line mark-up can be used in paragraphs, lists, table cells, blockquotes, definition lists and headers but also in the link text, the alt text and the title of [Links](#).

-Note that you cannot assign [Special attributes](#) to any in-line mark-up.
+Note that you cannot assign [Special attributes](#) to in-line mark-up.

-<<SubTOC>>

 ##### Emphasize with `<em>` and `<strong>`

 Some rules apply for `<em>` and `<strong>` alike:

-* When any of the characters, like `*`, is surrounded by white space they have no effect.
+* When any of the characters, like `*`, is surrounded by spaces they have no effect.
 Therefore this: ` * not italic * ` survives verbatim:  * not italic *

-* You cannot spread it over several lines: it would then not be interpreted as inline markup, therefore
+* You cannot spread it over several lines: it would then not be interpreted as in-line mar-kup, therefore

   ```
   _